 Learning is a lifelong journey.
-It is one of the best things you can do for your happiness, health, and productivity.
-Despite this, many people tend to shy away from the new.
-It is challenging to tackle a new field, face a mountain of new material head-on, and learn new skills.
+It's one of the best things you can do for your happiness, health, and productivity.
+Despite this, many people tend to shy away from learning something new.
+It's challenging to tackle a new field, face a mountain of new material head-on, and learn new skills.
 Part of that challenge is simply not knowing where to start.

 The first step in conquering any topic is to paint in broad strokes.
 Take time to get a general understanding of the material without any pressure to learn it.
 Approach your material like a fiction novel that is there for your enjoyment.
 Lightly read about what you will be doing and why.
 Skim a chapter or article on the subject.
 Watch a video or audio lecture while you do household chores or while driving.
 The aim is to come away with a general understanding of the subject and of your lesson objectives.

-If you’re writing code, check out github.com, Kaggle.com or stackoverflow.com, to examine different ways to complete the same task.
+If you’re writing code, check out github.com, kaggle.com or stackoverflow.com to examine different ways to complete the same task.
 Make sure you understand the why behind every how.
 What makes the most sense to you?
 Make a detailed list of exactly how you will tackle your new project.